LorryGailius/WebpageMaker/README.md

 ```

 ### Alternate behaviors ###
-Entering a `-` into a slot will not show the particular slot on a page:
+Entering a `-` will not show the particular element on a page:
 ```
-Title;Description;
+Timeline Title;Timeline Description;
 Timepoint_title1;-;Timepoint_photo1;
 Timepoint_title2;Timepoint_description2;-;
 -;Timepoint_description3;Timepoint_photo3;